JacobDemory/BillSplitCalculator/README.md

 ## Contributing
 Feel free to fork this project, submit pull requests, or open issues for bugs and feature suggestions!
 Ideas for improvement:

-- Add rounding options for per-person amounts
+- Add a GUI interface
+- Allow editing of previous entries
-- Support uneven bill splitting
+- Support multiple currency formats
-- Export results to a file
+- Include tax calculations by location

 Built with ❤️ by Jacob